mkolodii/Portfolio/README.md

 5) A consumer focused process description showcasing how to purchase a bass amplifier from Fender.com

+6) A table showcasing key information for the Youth Leadership Institute's 12 programs.

-6) The README.
+7) The README.

-7) SOP for campfire starting.
+8) SOP for campfire starting.
 Formatted as a regulated-industry compliant document.

-8) How to get started with Adobe InDesign tutorial.
+9) How to get started with Adobe InDesign tutorial.
 Designed as an onboarding document for newly hired virtual teachers.